AthinaSavvinidou/asr-tts-class-2021/README.md

  In this project, was attempted to create an  automatic recognition system, which recognizes voice commands for the AMONG US game in the German language.

  ### 2.Data Preparation
 The grammar and dictionary were originally created, as well the list of voice commands.
 The voxforge german dataset, was used as train and development set.
+With run.sh command the dataset was split in train and dev sets and were created wav.scp, text, utt2spk and spk2utt files, one for each set.

 ## SYNTHESIS PART <a name="introduction"></a>